 WICVSO.org

-County Veterans Service Officer Association of Wisconsin
+County and Tribal Veterans Service Officer Association of Wisconsin

 Former Prisoner of War (POWs)

-In 1981, Congress passed Public Law 97-37 entitled, "Former Prisoners of War Benefit ct."
+In 1981, Congress passed Public Law 97-37 entitled, "Former Prisoners of War Benefit Act."
 This law accomplished several things.
-It established an dvisory Committee on Former Prisoners of War and mandated medical and dental care.
+It established an advisory Committee on Former Prisoners of War and mandated medical and dental care.
 It also identified certain diagnoses as presumptive service-connected conditions for former POWs.
-Other public laws passed since then, and a policy decision by the Secretary of Veterans ffairs in 1993, have added additional diagnoses to the list of presumptive conditions.
+Other public laws passed since then, and a policy decision by the Secretary of Veterans Affairs in 1993, have added additional diagnoses to the list of presumptive conditions.
 Today, former POWs who were interned or detained for at least 30 days are generally entitled to a presumption of service-connection for certain diseases if manifested to a degree of 10 percent or more after discharge or release from active military, naval or air service.
 These diseases are:

-• vitaminosis
+• Avitaminosis

 • Beriberi, including Beriberi Heart Disease*